Enid Riddell: Middle years

 Described as a striking and poised young woman-about-town, Riddell pursued two interests: motor racing and fascism.
 She was a member of the Nordic League, a far-right, pro-Nazi organisation that worked to co-ordinate similarly-minded groups in Britain.

-She was also a member of the Right Club (RC), a British fascist and antisemitic group established by the Scottish Unionist member of parliament (MP) Archibald Maule Ramsay, often referred to as "Captain Ramsay".
+She was also a member of the Right Club (RC), a British fascist and antisemitic group established by the Scottish Unionist member of parliament (MP) Archibald Maule Ramsay, who was often referred to as "Captain Ramsay".

 Riddell had been recruited to the RC by Anna Wolkoff, daughter of Admiral Nikolai Wolkoff (1870–1954), the last Imperial Russian naval attaché posted to London before the revolution.
 Wolkoff held right-wing, antisemitic, anti-communist views and was considered a Nazi sympathiser.
 Her family was naturalised and ran the Russian Tea Rooms in London.
 Riddell and Wolkoff maintained a long-lasting association.

 When Britain declared war, Ramsay closed the RC down, but several women members, with Riddell prominent among them, kept the organisation in operation.
 Riddell trained as Wolkoff's understudy and as an aide-de-camp for Ramsay.
 Immediately after the arrest of Kent and Wolkoff, Riddell moved the meetings of the RC to the Wolkoffs' Russian Tea Rooms.

 It was through Wolkoff that Riddell became involved in the Tyler Kent affair.
 Kent was a cypher clerk at the American embassy in London.
 He stole copies of correspondence between the American president, Franklin Delano Roosevelt, and Winston Churchill wherein Roosevelt, while publicly avowing America's neutrality, was making commitments that would draw the US into the war.
 Churchill was at the time First Lord of the Admiralty, and was communicating with the American president without the knowledge of the prime minister, Neville Chamberlain.
 Publication of the correspondence had the potential to harm both Roosevelt and Churchill.
 The documents were believed to have been forwarded to Germany via a contact at the Italian embassy in London.

 In January 1940, Riddell, Wolkoff, Kent and Don Francesco Maringliano Duco Del Monte, an Italian assistant military attaché in London, met at the restaurant L'Escargot in Soho.
-Riddel and Del Monte tried to arrange another meeting with Kent at La Coquille restaurant, but by this time Kent had already been arrested.
+Riddell and Del Monte tried to arrange another meeting with Kent at La Coquille restaurant, but by this time Kent had already been arrested.
 Riddell was called to testify as a witness for the defence for Kent and Wolkoff.

 Riddell's flat was raided on 21 May 1940.
 Apart from her message to Kent, nothing significant was found.
 Riddell was interviewed at Scotland Yard, and her unco-operative responses convinced the officer questioning her that she knew more than she was saying, and that immediate detention was warranted.

 In 1940, Riddell was convicted of offences under the Official Secrets Act 1911, then detained under the expanded Defence Regulation 18B (DR 18B) and interned in Holloway prison.